MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 ---
 # Debug only user code with Just My Code

-*Just My Code* is a Visual Studio debugging feature that automatically steps over system, framework, and other non-user calls and collapses them in the **Call Stack** window.
+*Just My Code* is a Visual Studio debugging feature that automatically steps over calls to system, framework, and other non-user code.
+In the **Call Stack** window, Just My Code collapses these calls into **[External Code]** frames.

 Just My Code works differently in .NET Framework, C++, and JavaScript projects.